 “Oil majors paid a heavy price for tying up capital in giant, multi-year projects, trashing their returns and threatening their dividends when prices crashed [in 2014],” Bloomberg notes.
 “Megaprojects are decidedly unfashionable at this point.”

-Even before the Alaska National Wildlife Refuge was opened for exploration, meanwhile, Reuters reports that very few bidders responded to a permit auction 150 miles to the west.
+Even before the Arctic National Wildlife Refuge was opened for exploration, meanwhile, Reuters reports that very few bidders responded to a permit auction 150 miles to the west.
 Only “seven bids were received, covering about 80,000 acres—or less than 1% of the 10.3 million acres offered in the National Petroleum Reserve,” the news agency notes.

 Meanwhile, Bloomberg reports elsewhere that another purported Republican gift to corporate America is turning out to be less sweet for Big Oil than for some other sectors.
 The sweeping tax code rewrite that Trump signed into law just before the December holiday contained “caps on debt-interest payments and cuts to deductions from previous years’ losses” that “may hurt companies building capital-intensive projects with borrowed money.
 Time limits on expensing exploration could hem in drillers with long-term projects.”